Rehabilitating Isomap: Euclidean Representation of Geodesic Structure: Discussion

 If a manifold's geometry is non-Euclidean, then one might object to the entire project of constructing a Euclidean representation of the manifold's geodesic structure and prefer a completely different interpretation of what it means to learn a manifold.
 Such an objection would invite one to inquire what one is trying to learn and why one is trying to learn it.
 Dimension reduction may be an end in itself, but it may also be the prelude to a subsequent inference.
 In fact, one can easily devise exploitation tasks for which the Euclidean approximation of geodesic structure is precisely what one wants to learn about the manifold.

-Consider, as in \cite{mwt:rdpg1}, the problem of drawing inferences about a Fr\'{e}chet mean on a Riemannian manifold $\M$.
+Consider, as in \cite{mwt:rdpg1}, the problem of drawing inferences about Fr\'{e}chet means on a Riemannian manifold $\M$, e.g., the $2$-sample problem of deciding whether or not the Fr\'{e}chet means of two populations are identical.
 The {\em Fr\'{e}chet mean set}\/ of a probability measure $\mu$ on $\M$ is the set of all minimizers of the map $\mbox{\rm Fr} : \M \rightarrow \Re$ defined by

 If a unique minimizer $\mu_{\mbox{\rm Fr}}$ exists, then it is the {\em Fr\'{e}chet mean}\/ of $\mu$.
-The {\em sample Fr\'{e}chet mean}\/ of $x_1,\ldots,x_n \in \M$ is the Fr\'{e}chet mean of the empirical distribution of $x_1,\ldots,x_n$, a consistent estimator of $\mu_{\mbox{\rm Fr}}$ that is difficult to compute in practice.
-In Euclidean space, however, the sample Fr\'{e}chet mean is simply the average of the $x_i$.
-If one can construct a representation in which the Riemannian distances are approximated by Euclidean distances, then the sample Fr\'{e}chet mean can be approximated by averaging.
+The {\em sample Fr\'{e}chet mean}\/ of $x_1,\ldots,x_n \in \M$ is the Fr\'{e}chet mean of the empirical distribution of $x_1,\ldots,x_n$, a consistent estimator of $\mu_{\mbox{\rm Fr}}$, and a plausible test statistic is the Riemannian distance between the two sample Fr\'{e}chet means.
+Unfortunately, these quantities are difficult to compute in practice.
+In Euclidean space, however, a sample Fr\'{e}chet mean is simply the average of the $x_i$.
+If one can construct a representation in which Riemannian distances are approximated by Euclidean distances, then the sample Fr\'{e}chet means can be approximated by averaging and the test statistic by the Euclidean distance between them.
 Such a representation is precisely what Isomap constructs.
+Of course, this representation is only an approximation and the power function of the resulting test will only converge to the power function of the desired test if the approximation is exact.

 To mitigate confusion, our exposition has glossed a subtle concern on which we now remark.
 If $\M$ is a Riemannian manifold of dimension $p$, then discussions of Isomap invariably assume that the desired representation will be constructed in a Euclidean space of dimension $d=p$.
 In fact, what Isomap actually constructs is not the manifold itself but a Euclidean representation of the manifold's geodesic structure.
 Typically, Riemannian distances are non-Euclidean, in which case the quality of the necessarily imperfect approximation of the Riemannian distances with Euclidean distances will depend on $d$.
 It is perfectly reasonable to prefer $d>p$ dimensions in order to obtain a better representation of geodesic structure.